Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Introduction

 We consider a networked control problem where a controlled Markov source observed over a noiseless communication channel is controlled using data obtained from this channel.
 The controlled Markov source is updated at each time step with the following dynamics.
 For $t\geq0,$

-where $x_t$ takes values from a finite state space $\X$\footnote{The case with continuous spaces will be discussed in Section \ref{contSpaceSec}}, $u_t$ takes values from a finite action space $\U$, and $w_t$ is some independent and identically distributed (i.i.d.) noise process.
+where $x_t$ takes values from a finite\footnote{The case with continuous state spaces is discussed in Section \ref{contSpaceSec}.} state space $\X$, $u_t$ takes values from a finite action space $\mathbb{U}$, and $w_t$ is some independent and identically distributed (i.i.d.) noise process.
 The initial state $x_0$ is a random variable with distribution $\pi_0$.

 At each time stage $t$, $x_t$ is encoded causally over a noiseless channel.
 The controller receives information from the communication channel and chooses a control action $u_t$ which is then transmitted to the plant.
 The encoder and controller use coding and control policies, respectively, to compute their outputs.
-This system is depicted in Figure \ref{loop}.\\
+This system is depicted in Figure \ref{loop}.

-A \textit{coding policy} $\gamma^{e} = \{\gamma^e_t, t \ge 0\}$ is a sequence of functions which generate quantization outputs, $q_t$, as a measurable function of the encoder's information at time $t$:
+\\ A \textit{coding policy} $\gamma^{e} = \{\gamma^e_t, t \ge 0\}$ is a sequence of functions which generate quantization outputs, $q_t$, as a measurable function of the encoder's information at time $t$:

 where $\M$ is a finite quantization output alphabet, so that $q_t = \gamma^e_t(I_t^e)$ for $t \in \mathbb{Z}_+$.

 A \textit{control policy} $\gamma^c = \{\gamma^c_t,t \ge 0\}$ is a sequence of functions which generate control actions, $u_t$, as a measurable function of the information available at the controller at time $t$: